fkie-cad/ipal_transcriber/README.md

 Rules should be specified in a file passed through `--rules` to the transcriber.
 Rules allow renaming, removing, or modifying process names and values.
 More specifically, they allow the addition and removal of select data fields from IPAL messages matching certain patterns, and the renaming of message source and destination fields.

-A rules file is a python module containing a variable named `JS` pointing to a dictionary discribing the desired post-processing step.
+A rules file is a python module containing a variable named `JS` pointing to a dictionary describing the desired post-processing step.
 A rules file may optionally also declare methods containing the post-processing logic.
 An example rules file can be found under `misc/rules/nmea.py` an extract of which is given below:

 ```python